sarphiv/sprinkle/README.md

       - Example: If your project is in `~/DTU/12345/project_directory`, navigate to `~/DTU/012345`.
   0. Run `scp -r project_directory s123456@transfer.gbar.dtu.dk:project_directory`
   0. Wait for the upload to finish

+  If the above fails, contact [HPC support](https://www.hpc.dtu.dk/) for more information and guidance.
 </details>

 <details>